 Hybrid Learning and Reasoning

-Seminar an der Universitšt des Saarlandes, Fachrichtung Informatik, LSF 133348
+Seminar an der Universität des Saarlandes, Fachrichtung Informatik, LSF 140201

-This seminar (HyLEAR) is concerned with selected hybrid intelligent systems that combine techniques from machine learning with symbolic techniques from knowledge representation and reasoning.
+This seminar (HyLEAR) is concerned with selected hybrid intelligent systems that combine techniques from subsymbolic learning (deep learning within area of machine learning) with symbolic techniques for reasoning, planning or learning.
 Both types of AI techniques have their strengths and limitations.
 While deep learning systems have been quite successfully applied to, for example, pattern recognition, image interpretation, speech recognition and translation, they can be characterized as overly data hungry, susceptible to adversarial attacks, opaque (non-interpretable by humans), and not informed by general principles such as causality or commonsense and domain knowledge.
 The successes of symbolic reasoning techniques (“good old fashioned AI”) are in such applications as automated (human-understandable, traceable) planning, diagnosis, design tasks, and question answering by cognitive virtual assistants but are often quite limited by the need of expensive, explicit knowledge acquisition and modelling, inefficient logic-based reasoning, and instability in the presence of noisy data.
 There is a consensus in the AI community that symbiotic, profound integration or combination of machine learning and reasoning is essential for human-level AI in general.
 [1,2]

 In this seminar, we will take a closer look at selected techniques and systems for hybrid learning and reasoning or planning, and discuss their strengths and weaknesses.
 The seminar type is classic in the sense that registered participants will present assigned topics, and discuss the strength and weaknesses of presented approaches.
 In addition, there will be two dedicated opponents for each presentation of an assigned topic.
 Participation in the seminar will be graded; please check the requirements page in this regard.